Assisted Reproduction for Gays Living Abroad

 You will need to return to the US a week and a half before your egg donor’s scheduled egg retrieval.
-This is because you will need more blood work (which must be done at RSC) and you will need to provide a fresh semen sample on the day of the egg retrieval.
+This is because you will need more blood work (which must be done at IVF New England) and you will need to provide a fresh semen sample on the day of the egg retrieval.
 To avoid any scheduling conflicts please do not schedule your return trip home the same day as the egg retrieval.
 Please schedule your flight home at least one day later.

 9. Pregnancy Care

 Your gestational surrogate will have a blood test and ultrasound at IVF New England to confirm a viable pregnancy.
 The ultrasound is scheduled at 7 weeks of pregnancy and if a viable pregnancy is confirmed she will be discharged back to her obstetrician for her pre-natal care and delivery.
 At the end of your pregnancy you must contact IVF New England to provide us with your gestational surrogate’s pregnancy outcome (live birth, miscarriage, etc).